ksator/event_driven_automation_with_a_TIG_stack/README.md

 - Grafana to visualize the data stored in Influxdb

 # About this repository

-This repository is about Event driven automation with a TIG stack and SaltStack.

 Junos devices (spines and leaves IP fabric)
 ![topology.png](resources/topology.png)